 1. Reduce Liability for Scaling

-When the business grows it directly increases the need to scale the technology level.
+When the business grows, it directly increases the need to scale the technology level.
 For small scale businesses, there is a need for scaling to earn more.
 The integration architecture provides the benefit that it reduces the liability of scaling the business.
-The technology is widely used for a different type of business like an accounting system, inventory management, and managing backend.
+The technology is widely used for different type of business like an accounting system, inventory management, and managing backend.
 The integration architecture makes the architecture consistent.
-As the new technology adds the architecture does not affect by the change and can be kept simple.
+As the new technology adds, the architecture does not affect by the change and can be kept simple.

 2. Business Agility Increases

 As for performing a business operation, the organization needs to face market competition and maintain its image in the market.
 By using the integration architecture, the customer base and organization name increases and help to earn more profit by the organization.
 Using this type of architecture, the investment amount can be reduced, the risk is very low, and time is taken for business activity also becomes reduced.